zhuhuihuihui/alexgaribay.github.com/source/about-me.md

 I am Alex Garibay.
 I’m a simple guy with a passion for learning about new technologies and electronics.
 I was born and raised in Kansas and haven’t lived anywhere else.
 I went to Kansas State University in Manhattan, Kansas to get my B.S. in Computer Engineering with a minor in Computer Science.

 ###My Occupation
-I currently work at NetSmart Technologies working on creating benchmarking and analytics products for care providers and their electronics health records (EHRs).
+I currently work at NetSmart Technologies working on creating benchmarking and analytics products for care providers and their electronic health records (EHRs).

 ###My Hobbies
 Aside from learning about technology, I have a few hobbies: